 Tri-color dappled willow trees are deciduous, not evergreen.

-Dappled willow trees are said to have invasive roots which can damage septic systems and patios.
+Tri-color dappled willow trees are said to have invasive roots that can damage septic systems and patios.

-No, dappled willow trees are not toxic to dogs.
+No, tri-color dappled willow trees are not toxic to dogs.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.